-Implementing work-related mental health guidelines in General PRacticE (IMPRovE) – Research project
+Work-related mental health guidelines in General PRacticE (IMPRovE) project

-The project aims to improve the response and behaviour of general practitioners (GP) towards patients with work-related mental health conditions.
+The project aims to improve the implementation of evidence-based guidelines by general practitioners (GPs) when treating patients with work-related mental health conditions.

 We are also attending the Intervention Advisory Group and Steering Group meetings.

-We expect recruitment of general medical practitioners (GPs) to begin in February 2020, with Comcare-targeted GPs in Victoria and NSW invited to participate in the intervention.
+Recruitment of GPs into the trial was placed on hold until September 2020 due to the impact of COVID-19.
+We expect recruitment of GPs to commence in October 2020, with Comcare-targeted GPs in Victoria and NSW invited to participate in the intervention.

 Clinical guidelines were developed to assist GPs with diagnosing and managing work-related mental health conditions.